webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

    1. bridge: legacy. joins physical network segments. each port is a network interface(NIC). separated collision domains with Hubs. replaced by switches.
 Radio/Microwaves are unbounded.
    2. Extended Unique Identifier (EUI-48, EUI-64).
 Similar to MAC address.
 3. network:
-   1. **datagram**: generic term that is often used in describing protocols that function at higher levels of the OSI model.
-      1. Logical IP addressing(IP). network level and up(layer 3,4,5,6,7).
+   1. **datagram**: generic term that is often used in describing protocols that function at higher levels of the OSI model. network level and up(layer 3,4,5,6,7).
 4. transport: **Post Office layer**.
 Ports. each segment is tagged with the port number.
    1. advanced firewalls(IDS), layer 3 switches(as load balancers).
    2. allows session multiplexing